-Generally, a business transfer (which qualifies as a 'slump sale' for the purpose of the IT Act) is more cost efficient than an asset sale on account of the following: Direct Taxes:
+The cost-effectiveness of both kinds of transactions depends upon various factors, including the nature of assets which are proposed to be transferred between the parties.
+Generally speaking, a business transfer {which qualifies as a 'slump sale' for the purpose of the Income-Tax Act, 1961 ("IT Act")} is more cost efficient than an asset sale on account of the following:

+Direct Taxes

-- - The gains arising from a business transfer which falls within the definition of a 'slump sale' under the IT Act are taxed as long term or short term capital gains depending on the period for which the seller held the undertaking, as a whole, prior to disposition, irrespective of the period for which each constituent asset was held.
-On the other hand, in case of an asset sale, tax on capital gains or business income is to be paid by the seller on the income arising from the transfer of each asset independently, depending on the nature of the assets and period for which such assets were held. - Also, generally in case of a business transfer, subject to the provisions of the relevant tax holiday scheme, it may be possible to argue that a tax holiday period attached to the eligible business undertaking should be allowed to be carried forward.
-However, such an interpretation would not be plausible where the assets of the eligible business undertaking are transferred individually/separately. - Indirect Taxes: - The transfer of a business on a going concern basis is outside the purview of GST levy.
-However, the itemized sale of assets in India is exposed to GST levy in India.
-The rate of tax is dependent on the nature of goods.
+The gains arising from a business transfer which falls within the definition of a 'slump sale' under the IT Act are taxed as long term or short term capital gains depending on the period for which the seller held the undertaking, as a whole, prior to disposition, irrespective of the period for which each constituent asset was held.
+On the other hand, in case of an asset sale, tax on capital gains or business income is to be paid by the seller on the income arising from the transfer of each asset independently, depending on the nature of the assets and period for which such assets were held.

+Also, generally in case of a business transfer, subject to the provisions of the relevant tax holiday scheme, it may be possible to argue that a tax holiday period attached to the eligible business undertaking should be allowed to be carried forward.
+However, such an interpretation would not be plausible where the assets of the eligible business undertaking are transferred individually/separately.

+Indirect Taxes